 👉Let’s check more details about Windows 365 cloud PC web client end-user experience walkthrough – Windows 365 Cloud PC Web Client End User Experience

 You will be prompted to select the desired level of access that the Cloud PC to your local resources.
-You can choose from the options Printer, Microphone, and Clipboard.
+You can choose from the options Printer, Camera, Microphone, and Clipboard.
 Once you are done with the settings configuration, Click on Connect.

 After that, you will see the login screen of Windows 365 Enterprise Cloud PC; provide your username and password.
 Click Sign In.

 Once you log in successfully, You will be landed to Cloud PC Desktop.
 This is how the screen will appear for you.
 Cloud PC is ready for productivity –

 You can check the access to a user account, Navigating to Windows Settings > Account > Access work or school.
 If the device is joined to AAD, you should see the connection to your AAD domain listed.
 Connected to organization Azure AD.